ChangePool/cardano-improvement-proposals/incentives/response.md

   <code>—Securities and Exchange Commission (SEC), <a href="https://www.sec.gov/files/rules/interp/2026/33-11412.pdf">Application of the Federal Securities Laws to Certain Types of Crypto Assets and Certain Transactions Involving Crypto Assets</a></code>
 </p>

 According to the SEC, crypto systems that do not successfully attract users who cooperate and coordinate are not functional.
-Comparing long- and short-term benefits as well as costs (Hardin & Steinberger, 2013) while acknowledging a history of general difficulty within the Cardano community to make decisions based on positive sum (non-numeric) values, the current CIP proposes submitting a Cardano governance action to buy time for Cardano to continue surviving by reducing rewards about 50 percent as soon as possible as a method of conserving the ADA reserves currently subsidizing the staking reward system unsustainably.
+Comparing long- and short-term benefits as well as costs (Hardin & Steinberger, 2013) while acknowledging a history of general difficulty within the Cardano community to make decisions based on positive sum (non-numeric) values, the current CIP proposes submitting a Cardano governance action to buy time for Cardano to survive longer by reducing rewards about 50 percent as soon as possible, as a method of conserving the ADA reserves currently subsidizing the staking reward system unsustainably.

 ## References